atlassian/data-center-helm-charts/reference-infrastructure/storage/aws/LOCAL_STORAGE.md

         claimName: "ebs-pvc"
 ```

-:warning: Multiple pods cannot attach to a single EBS volume, as such scaling the `StatefulSet` count from `1+n` will result in a `Multi-Attach error for volume` .
-For clustered deployments dynamic provisioning of EBS volumes is required.
-See [Dynamic storage](#Dynamic-storage)
+:info:  Attaching multiple pods to a single EBS volume is not possible (a `Multi-Attach error for volume` will be raised) nor is it advised.
+As such you will need to create a separate EBS/PV/PVC for each additional pod that you want to add to the cluster.
+This is approach may suit single pod clusters but is obviously very cumbersome for multi pod clustered deployments.
+For such situations [dynamic provisioning](#Dynamic-provisioning) should be used.

 ---

 ## Dynamic provisioning
-An example detailing how an EBS volumes can be created and consumed using dynamic provisioning.
+An example detailing how an EBS volume(s) can be created and consumed using dynamic provisioning.

 ### Pre-requisites
 1. [EBS](https://github.com/kubernetes-sigs/aws-ebs-csi-driver) CSI driver is [installed](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) within the k8s cluster.
 Ensure that `enableVolumeScheduling=true` is set when installing, see [here](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/examples/kubernetes/dynamic-provisioning) for additional details.